-Transmittal M Iemorandum .iii
+Transmittal 1 Memorandum a

 Section 1.
-Introduction .
-1
+Introduction 1

 1.1 Duty of Qualification 2

-1.2 Purpose of Qualification Standards .
-2
+1.2 Purpose of Qualification Standards 2

 1.3 General and Specific Qualification Standards

-1.4 Structure of Qualification Standards
+1.4 Structure of Qualification Standards 2

-1.5 Periodic Assessment 3
+1.5 David dia Assassment 2

 Section 2.
-General Qualification Standard 4
+General Qualification Standard Basic Education and Experience Requirement 4

+2.1 Rasic Education and Experience Requirement 1

-2.1 Basic Education and Experience Requirement
+2.1 Basic Education and Experience Requirement 5

-2.1.1 Enrolled Actuary

-2.1.2 Basic Education and Experience Requirement Must Only Be Met Once.
-5
+2.1.2 Basic Education and Experience Requirement Must Only Be Met Once 5

-2.1.3 Changes in Practice or Application 5
+2.1.3 Changes in Practice or Application 5 5

-2.2 Continuing Education Requirement .
-5
+2.2 Continuing Education Requirement

-2.2.1 Background .
-5
+2.2 2.2.1 Background

-2.2.2 Continuing Education Requirement in General 5
+2.2.2 Continuing Education Requirement in General

+2.2.3 Effective Date and Transition

-2.2.3 Initial Year of Applicability .
-6
+2.2.4 Initial Year of Applicability

-2.2.4 Coordination with Specific Qualification Standards .
-6
+2.2.5 Coordination with Specific Qualification Standards

-2.2.5 Practicing in More than One Area of Actuarial Practice
+2.2.6 Practicing in More than One Area of Actuarial Practice

-2.2.6 Relevant Continuing Education 6
+2.2.7 Relevant Continuing Education

-2.2.7 Applicability to Enrolled Actuaries
+2.2.8 Applicability to Enrolled Actuaries

-2.2.8 Additional Guidance
+2.2.9 Additional Guidance

 2.3 Actuaries Issuing Statements of Actuarial Opinion in More than One Area of

 Actuarial Practice 7

 2.3.1 Statements of Actuarial Opinion Involving Skills that Can Be Learned in

 More than One Area of Actuarial Practice

-2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More •••
+2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More

-Areas of Actuarial Practice 7
+Areas of Actuarial Practice 8

-2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of ••• /
+2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of 0

-Actuarial Practice 8
+2.4 Actuarial Practice 8

-2.4 Statements of Actuarial Opinion Issued by More than One Actuary
+2.4 Statements of Actuarial Opinion Issued by More than One Actuary 8

 Section 3.
 Specific Qualification Standards 9

-3.1 Basic Education Requirement .
-9
+3.1 Basic Education Requirement 9

 3.1.1 Successful Completion of Examinations

-3.1.1.1 Statement of Actuarial Opinion, NAIC Life, A&H and Fraterna
+3.1.1.1 Statement of Actuarial Opinion, NAIC Life and A&H Annual

-Annual Statement.
+Statement

 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and

-Casualty Annual Statement
+Casualty Annual Statement 9

+3.1.1.3 Statement of Actuarial Opinion, NAIC Health Annual 1.0

 Statement

 3.1.2 Alternative Basic Education

 3.2 Experience Requirement

 3.3 Continuing Education Requirement

 Section 4.
-Changes in Practice and Application11
+Changes in Practice and Application 11

-4.1 Changes in Areas of Actuarial Practice11
+4.1 Changes in Areas of Actuarial Practice 11

-4.1.1 General Qualification Standard11
+4.1 4.1.1 General Qualification Standard 11

-4.1.2 Specific Qualification Standard
+4.2 4.1.2 Specific Qualification Standard

-4.2 Changes in Application
+Changes in Application 11

-4.3 Emerging or Non-Traditional Areas of Actuarial Practice
+4.3 Emerging or Non-Traditional Areas of Actuarial Practice 11

 Section 5.
-Acknowledgment of Qualification12
+Acknowledgment of Qualification

 Section 6.
-Recordkeeping Requirements
+Recordkeeping Requirements 13

-6.1 Continuing Education Recordkeeping Requirements
+6.1 Continuing Education Recordkeeping Requirements 13

 6.2 Substantiating Compliance

 APPENDIXES

-Appendix 1 Examples of Statements of Actuarial Opinion1A
+Appendix 1 Examples of Statements of Actuarial Opinion 1A

-Appendix 2 Sample Alternative Basic Education Statement (Specific Qualification Standard)
+Appendix 2 Sample Alternative Basic Education Statement

+(Specific Qualification Standard) 7A

-Appendix 3 Procedures for the Adoption of Qualification Standards by the American Academy of Actuaries
+Appendix 3 Procedures for the Adoption of Qualification Standards by the American

+Academy of Actuaries 8A

-Appendix 4 Guidelines for Determining When Specific Qualification Standards Should Be Developed
+Appendix 4 Guidelines for Determining When Specific Qualification

+11 Standards Should Be Developed 13A

+Appendix 5 Sample Continuing Education Recordkeeping Form 1 1 A

+1 ppendix 3 bumple command Laucation Recordiceping I of in 171